S-Balakumaran/evolution-of-genetics/README.md

 ## How to Use

-Open index.html in a browser or visit the hosted version
+Open index.html in a browser or visit the hosted version here: https://s-balakumaran.github.io/evolution-of-genetics/

 ## Credit